hartwigmedical/hmftools/vicc-importer/README.md

 This module imports the data that has been generated as part of this paper, and in addition does the following:
  *  Determines the event type defined by the [SERVE](../serve/README.md) datamodel.
- *  Provides functionality to only read part of the VICC knowledgebase.
- *  Provides classification mapping to map the VICC database into [SERVE](../serve/README.md) actionable events.
+ *  Provides classification mapping to map the VICC database onto [SERVE](../serve/README.md) actionable events.
  *  Loads up the database into a MySQL database

 ## Loading the VICC database into a MySQL database